 Each student is individual and proceeds at different paces, at different stages and in different areas throughout the programme.
 We foresee that the course at UCC will promote the earlier stages in years two and three with year four being the consolidation, integration year.
-Year 3 is concerned with the move between transition to consolidation under a coaching teaching style (see diagram below).
+Year 4 is concerned with the move between consolidation to entry level clinician under a consulting/mentoring teaching style (see diagram below).